porifa/laravel-package-kit/README.md

 This package contains a `PackageServiceProvider` that you can use in your packages to easily register config files, and more.

 ## Usage
+In your package you should let your service provider extend `Porifa\LaravelPackageKit\PackageServiceProvider`.

 ```php
 use Porifa\LaravelPackageKit\PackageServiceProvider;